juliethramosrivera/juliethramosrivera.github.io/projects/README.md

 Decision enabled: Starter→Professional upgrade campaign at month 2 · Renewal outreach for Professional accounts at month 15 · Enterprise expansion as primary growth lever

+Project 03 Documentation is a work in progress....

 All company names and data are fictional.
 Built with MySQL · Documented Feb 2026.